Introduction

 HTTPS (via SSL/TLS) uses public key encryption to protect browser communications from being read or modified in transit over the Internet.
 Servers provide visiting browsers with a public key that is used to establish an encrypted connection for all subsequent data exchanges.

 Browsers prevent this by authenticating HTTPS servers using certificates, which are digital documents that bind a public key to an individual subject.
-The binding is asserted by having a trusted Certification Authority (CA) such as SSL.com verify the identity of prospective certificate owners, via automated and manual checks against qualified databases.
+The binding is asserted by having a trusted certificate authority (CA) such as SSL.com verify the identity of prospective certificate owners, via automated and manual checks against qualified databases.

 This trust relationship means that web user security is not absolute; rather, it requires users to trust browsers and CAs to protect their security.
-Therefore, we think it is in every user’s interests to have a basic understanding of how certificate validation works.
+Therefore, it is in every user’s interest to have a basic understanding of how certificate validation works.

 Certificates and the X.509 format

 X.509 v3 allows certificates to include additional data, such as usage constraints or policy information, as extensions, with each extension being either critical or non-critical.
-Browsers can ignore invalid or unrecognised non-critical extensions, but they are required to process and validate all critical ones.
+If a client encounters an unrecognized non-critical extension, it may ignore it.
+If an extension is critical and unrecognized or cannot be processed, the certificate must be rejected.

 Certification Paths and Path Processing